 - 1/2 cup quick oats or cracker crumbs

 - 2 eggs

 - 1/2 teaspoon black pepper

-- Place a large skillet over medium heat while you prepare the meatloaf.
+- Place a large skillet over medium heat while you prepare the meatloaf burgers.

-- Place in heated skillet and brown on both sides, about 5-7 minutes per side.
-Add 1 cup water to skillet and continue cooking until juices run clear, about 5 minutes or so.
+- Place them in the heated skillet and brown on both sides (about 5-7 minutes per side).
+Add 1 cup of water to the skillet and continue cooking until juices run clear (about 5 minutes or so).

-Serve on your favorite buns.
-Preferably topped with ketchup and slaw (recipe for burger slaw coming later this week!)
+- Serve on your favorite buns, preferably topped with ketchup and slaw.
+Enjoy!

 The only normal people you know are the ones you don’t know very well. 😉

 Could these burgers be grilled on the BBQ instead of pan fried?